prithmanickam/Green-Workplace/timelog.md

 * *1 hour*  Pipeline Fix and Changes due to database stubbing.
 Fixed fetching team dashboard data bug by first check if team has been selected.

 ### 27 Oct 2023
-* *6 hour*  Started working on the Team Chat Page.
+* *6 hours*  Started working on the Team Chat Page.

 ### 28 Oct 2023
-* *8 hour*  Team Chat page has an improved layout, now displays name and date of message, and can scroll through past messages.
+* *8 hours*  Team Chat page has an improved layout, now displays name and date of message, and can scroll through past messages.
 Real-time connection been established.
 Can switch between chats from the team dropdown.

 ## Week 7